conventional-changelog/commitlint/docs/concepts-commit-conventions.md

 * Automated, rich changelogs
 * Automatic version bumps
-* Filter fo test harnesses to run
+* Filter for test harnesses to run

 The most common commit conventions follow this pattern: